-I’ve been there too.
 You know what I mean, that kind of day when you aren’t feeling it, when you are overwhelmed or moody, or just feeling down!
-Sometimes you’ll feel that way for a reason and other times, without an apparent motive.
+Sometimes you know why you feel that way, and sometimes it’s just a mystery.

-Yet, with or without a reason, we just don’t want to feel that way!
+Yet, with or without a reason, you just don’t want to feel that way!
 Who would?
-Instead, we want to be productive, to have a good day, and to smile our way through life.
+Instead, you want to be productive, to have a good day, and to smile your way through life.

 I’m here to tell you: those things happen to everyone.

 If you are having a bad day, it doesn’t have to stay that way.
-Incredibly there are a lot of things you can do that can help to boost your mood.
+There are a lot of things you can do to boost your mood.